Skip to navigation Skip to content

 Keep in mind that his article is meant to provide general guidance only, and there are many materials with different properties and specifications to choose from within each category.

 Narrowing down to your final material is something best done with the help of an expert.
-This guide is designed to help you start the process of material selection, before diving into the nitty-gritty details.
+This guide is designed to help you start the process of material selection, before diving into the nitty-gritty details of conductive gaskets and EMI shielding.

 -- Article Continues Below --